 How does food insecurity affect the Emory community?

 Hunger and food insecurity on our campus is real.
 Between academic years 2016-17 and 2018-19, Student Intervention Services saw an 80 percent increase in the number of students requesting assisting with food-related needs.
+Food insecurity issues and concerns among students on college campuses nationwide continue to rise and Emory, unfortunately, is not an exception to this trend.

 We know food insecurity makes it hard for students to stay in class and succeed, and our goal is to help students understand and identify food insecurity, as well as making nutritious food readily available to students when they need it.